brandur/sorg/content/nanoglyphs/049-paradise.md

 Stainless: all of us being very familiar with the AWS stack, we've been deploying everything so far to Amazon.

-AWS is the most dominant cloud in the world, but use it long enough and it's hard not to develop some misgivings about it.
+AWS is the most dominant cloud there is, but use it long enough and it's hard not to develop some misgivings about it.
 The sheer complexity of its product surface is the 8th wonder of the world.
-Billions [1] of human hours sunk into building a catalog so expansive that you need to use the console's search feature to find the product you're looking for.
+Billions [1] of human hours sunk into building a catalog so expansive that you need to use the console's search feature to find the service you're looking for.

 A few weeks ago I spent an hour figuring out how to give one part of my account (Athena) access to another part of my account (S3 Tables).
 I had five separate docs pages pulled up.
 Not one accurately explained the process, even from a 30,000 foot level.
 Not even Claude could figure it out!
 I eventually got it by using docs to triangulate to within a few football fields of the right place and closed the last mile with trial and error.
 These sorts of sharp edges are a semi-regular occurrence.